brandonb927/node-dropbox-blog-thing/README.md

 ## Global template variables

-There are a tonne of template variables to be used, but the basics are:
+There are a bunch of template variables to be used, but the basics are:

-`baseUrl` - the base URL of the site, example:
+`baseUrl` - the base URL of the site
 ```html
 <head>
   <base href="{{baseUrl}}" />